Burt-Stark Mansion – Abbeville, South Carolina

 The house was purchased by James Stark in 1913, and his daughters Mary Stark Davis and Fanny Stark McKee were its last residents.
 The house was donated to the Abbeville County Historic Preservation Committee in 1971 by Mary Stark Davis.
 Located at 306 North Main Street, the home is now open for tours.

-The home, which is also called the Armistead-Burt House, is listed in the National Register where it is described as follows:
+The home, which is also called the Armistead-Burt House, is listed in the National Register:

 The Armistead Burt House is significant to Civil War history as it served as the location of President Jefferson Davis’ last Council of War.
 Despite a number of military surrenders in the preceding months, Davis was determined to continue the struggle for an independent Confederacy.
 He planned to rally the troops in Lt.
 Gen. Richard Taylor’s Department of Alabama, Mississippi and East Louisiana, cross the Mississippi, and join with forces there.